Global Weak Solutions of a Navier-Stokes-Cahn-Hilliard System for Incompressible Two-phase flows with Thermo-induced Marangoni Effects: Introduction

-All of the aforementioned works assumed matched densities for the fluid components and adopted the Boussinesq approximation for the thermally induced variation of the density.
+All of the aforementioned works assumed matched densities for the fluid components and sometimes adopted the Boussinesq approximation for the thermally induced variation of the density.
 On the other hand, when the thermal effect is neglected, problem \eqref{NSCHM}--\eqref{initial} reduces to the Abels--Garcke--Gr\"{u}n system (AGG for short, see \cite{AGGmodel}), which is a thermodynamically consistent and frame-indifferent diffuse interface model for isothermal viscous incompressible two-phase flows with unmatched densities.
 We refer to \cite{JMFM} for the existence of global weak solutions in two and three dimensions for a non-degenerate mobility $m=m(\phi)$.
 The corresponding result in the case of degenerate mobility was established in \cite{AGG-P}.
 Concerning local strong well-posedness in three dimensions, we refer to \cite{AGG3dstrong}, see also \cite{AW21} for the case with a regular potential.
 When the spatial dimension is two, the existence of strong solutions locally in time for bounded domains and globally in time for periodic boundary conditions was obtained in \cite{AGG2dstrong}.
 Finally, we refer to \cite{longtime_ann} for global regularity and asymptotic stabilization of global weak solutions in three dimensions as well as the existence of global strong solutions in two-dimensional bounded domains.
 Extensions to multi-component systems can be found in the recent work \cite{mobility-multi-phase}.

 To the best of our knowledge, there is no analytical result on the hydrodynamic system \eqref{NSCHM}--\eqref{initial}, which extends the isothermal AGG model by coupling with the energy transport equation \eqref{BOUSSINESQ} and incorporating thermal effects on both density (buoyancy forces) and surface tension (Marangoni effects).
-In this study, for the general scenario with unmatched densities and variable viscosity, mobility, as well as thermal diffusivity, we establish the existence of global weak solutions to problem \eqref{NSCHM}--\eqref{initial} in both two and three dimensions, which are uniformly bounded in time (see Theorem \ref{weaksolution-3d}).
-Furthermore, when the spatial dimension is two, we prove the uniqueness of global weak solutions under suitable assumptions on the structural data (see Theorem \ref{weaksolution-2d}).
+In this study, we establish the following results for problem \eqref{NSCHM}--\eqref{initial} in the general scenario with unmatched densities and variable viscosity, mobility, as well as thermal diffusivity: \begin{itemize} \item[(1)] the existence of global weak solutions in both two and three dimensions, which are uniformly bounded in time (see Theorem \ref{weaksolution-3d}); \item[(2)] the uniqueness of global weak solutions in two dimensions, under suitable assumptions on the structural data (see Theorem \ref{weaksolution-2d}). \end{itemize}

 The problem \eqref{NSCHM}--\eqref{initial} satisfies two fundamental properties, i.e., mass conservation and energy balance, which serve as the basis for the subsequent analysis.
 Integrating \eqref{CH1} over $\Omega$, using the boundary conditions \eqref{boundary} and the incompressibility condition \eqref{INCOMPRESS}, after integration by parts, we obtain